The Heart of Our Work

 Resources PLATFORM

-In 2019, thanks to generous grants from the Alcoa Foundation, Superfeet, and Whatcom Community Foundation, we were able to develop a resource platform for students in Whatcom County.
+In 2019, we were able to develop a resource platform for students in Skagit and Whatcom Counties.
 In doing so, students and families now have a central nexus of information for pathways support in our region, regardless of whether a mentor is placed at their school.
 This is an ever-growing resource that is adaptive to the needs and opportunities of our community and is updated regularly by staff.
 Additionally, our aim is to have it serve as a valuable resource for school staff in assisting with High School and Beyond Planning.

 Pre-Education Training Services (Pre-ETS), in-school workshops

 Our Department of Vocational Rehabilitation (DVR) funded program focuses on providing 9-12th grade students with the tools needed to live an independent & self-directed life; these programs are tailored with a specific focus on students with learning disabilities who utilize an education plan such as an Individualized Education Plan (IEP) or 504 plan.
-Currently FuturesNW is serving students at Lummi Nation School, joining Hawktime workshops every other Tuesday morning.
+Currently FuturesNW is serving students at Lummi Nation School, joining Hawktime workshops every third Tuesday morning as well as at the SVC INvest program.

 Family Engagement